 Flevy Management Insights Case Study

-Omnichannel Retail Strategy Enhancement for a Specialty Apparel Firm
+Case Study: Omnichannel Retail Strategy Enhancement for a Specialty Apparel Firm

 Mark Bridges | Retail Strategy

 Fortune 500 companies typically bring on global consulting firms, like McKinsey, BCG, Bain, Deloitte, and Accenture, or boutique consulting firms specializing in Retail Strategy to thoroughly analyze their unique business challenges and competitive situations.
-These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, best practices, and other tools developed from past client work.
+These firms provide strategic recommendations based on consulting frameworks, subject matter expertise, benchmark data, KPIs, templates, and other tools developed from past client work.
 We followed this management consulting approach for this case study.

 TLDR A specialty apparel retailer faced stagnation due to ineffective integration of online and brick-and-mortar sales channels, losing market share despite a loyal customer base.
 The implementation of an omnichannel strategy led to a 20% growth in sales and a 12% increase in customer satisfaction, highlighting the importance of unified retail experiences and effective Change Management.